lreyeswebdev/AvionSchool/README.md

 # AvionSchool
-This repository contains the precourse homework required.
+This repository contains the precourse homework required for Avion School.